PTA Suspends Blocking Of Mobile Devices During Corona Virus Pandemic - UrduPoint

 PTA Suspends Blocking Of Mobile Devices During Corona Virus Pandemic

+In view of Corona Virus (COVID-19) pandemic and to ensure social distancing, all GSMA valid device IMEIs seen onmobile networks but currently not registered with PTA have been grantedan additional 30 days for registration of their mobile devices increasing total time period required for registration from 60 days to 90 days

+Islamabad (UrduPoint / Pakistan Point News - 19th Mar, 2020) In view of Corona Virus (COVID-19) pandemic and to ensure social distancing, all GSMA valid device IMEIs seen onmobile networks but currently not registered with PTA have been grantedan additional 30 days for registration of their mobile devices increasing total time period required for registration from 60 days to 90 days.

 The decision was taken to provide immediate ease and facilitation to the public.
-The blocking of such mobile devices will continue from 19th April 2020 as per their due dates and will be communicated via SMS.

-Islamabad (UrduPoint / Pakistan Point News - 18th Mar, 2020) In view of Corona Virus (COVID-19) pandemic and to ensure social distancing, all GSMA valid device IMEIs seen on mobile networks but currently not registered with PTA have been granted an additional 30 days for registration of their mobile devices increasing total time period required for registration from 60 days to 90 days.

 As per regulations, all mobile devices being connected to local networks using local SIM are subject to registration within 60 days from 1st use of device on local mobile networks in Pakistan.